Skip to content

 We are aware Docker is not widely used by end users despite its many advantages.
 For this reason, we aim to provide native binaries for common operating systems at a later time.

-Human-readable and versioned Dockerfiles as part of our public source code also help avoid "works for me" moments and other unwelcome surprises by enabling teams to have the exact same environment everywhere in development, staging, and production.
+(3) Dockerfiles are part of the source code repository.
+Human-readable and versioned Dockerfiles that are part of our public source code help avoid "works for me" moments and other unwelcome surprises by enabling us to have the exact same environment everywhere in development, staging, and production.

 Assuming you have Docker installed and want to test Debian 12 "Bookworm", you can simply run this command to open a terminal: